seemsy/oniongen-java/README.md

 # oniongen-java
 Generate onion vanity addresses with Java.

+You will need BouncyCastle AND Apache Commons Codec.